 Presented below is a brief discussion regarding items in the table.
-Comparisons to assumptions and methods are made to the assumptions and methods used in the previous valuation conducted in 2013.
+Comparisons to assumptions and methods are made to the assumptions and methods used in the previous valuation conducted in 2015.

-Investment results - Market value returns on plan assets during the fiscal years ending in 2014 and 2015 were 16.7% and 3.3%, respectively.
+Investment results - Market value returns on plan assets during the fiscal year ending June 30, 2016 was 2.79%.
 Investment performance is not reflected immediately in the valuation asset amount.
 Valuation assets are based on a ten year moving average of market values.
-The rate of return on valuation assets during the two year period was approximately 6.6% per annum (0.9% per year less than the assumed return of 7.5% per annum).
+The rate of return on valuation assets during the same period was approximately 6.1% per annum (1.4% less than the assumed return of 7.5% per annum).

-Salary Increases - The annual weighted-average rate of salary increase during the 2013-2015 period for both groups was below the assumed age-based rates.
+Salary Increases - The annual weighted-average rate of salary increase during the 2015-2016 period for both groups was below the assumed age-based rates.
 This resulted in a reduction in the contribution rate for both groups.

 New Entrants - Rate pressure attributable to new entrants exists when the overall contribution rate is higher or lower than the contribution rate associated with only the new entrants.
 Contribution rates can be different for new entrants in comparison to rates for continuing participants, who benefit from past accumulated actuarial gains or losses.
+Since the Legacy Plan was closed to new entrants effective June 30, 2014, there is no impact on the contribution rates for new entrants.

-Cost of Living Escalation - The inflation experienced during the review period produced aggregate COLA increases that were less than the assumed rate of 2.5% per year.
-COLA adjustments for July 1, 2014 and July 1, 2015 payment dates were 1.5% and 1.0%, respectively, for a combined effective COLA adjustment of 1.2% per year.
+Cost of Living Escalation - The inflation experienced during the review period produced a COLA increase of 1.0% as of July 1, 2016, which was less than the assumed rate of 2.5% per year.
 Lower than anticipated COLA adjustments among retirees resulted in a lower liability for these participants than expected.